 ☐ Estimate how much it will cost to fix issues or upgrade equipment.

 ☐ Recommend projects going forward to fix issues and upgrade equipment.

 Pro Tip: After an FCA is completed, some operations teams make the mistake of ignoring the results and waiting for the next FCA to occur several years down the line.
 Don’t do that!
 Make it a point to take corrective action and follow up on findings within a set time period after the assessment is complete.
 The process should be subject to regular iterations and adjustments to reflect changing conditions, technologies, and circumstances.

 A good way to ensure your assessment results don’t sit on a shelf collecting dust is to create a living FCA - one that’s easy to regularly update and keep current.
 Look for FCA software tools that allow you to continue adding information over time.
 A living FCA means you can keep building on your initial data collection instead of re-doing the entire process every 5 years.
 And unlike a static FCA that becomes obsolete almost as soon as it’s finished, living FCAs allow you to keep leveraging current facilities data for maintenance and capital planning insights.

 Take the Guesswork out of Monitoring Building Portfolio Health

 One of the smartest decisions you can make as a building owner, facilities director or portfolio manager is to understand the true cost of your buildings — not just today, but decades into the future.
-AkitaBox’s real property asset management application is designed to help you accomplish this goal with ease.
+AkitaBox’s Capital Management software is designed to help you accomplish this goal with ease.

 As a long-term condition assessment and capital planning solution, AkitaBox empowers building management professionals to make data-driven decisions about their properties and ensure budgeting needs stay in line with projections.
 Take the guesswork out of capital planning and harness your building’s data for an accurate picture of property sustainment costs.
 To learn more, click the image below to view a quick video overview.